-Whether you’re travelling for business or pleasure, there’s no denying it’s difficult to prevent all your healthy decision making from going out the window.
-Here, Chris Richards, Head of Asia Operations at Ultimate Performance (UP), weighs in with his strategies and exercises for making smart fitness choices while abroad.
+Whether you’re travelling for business or pleasure, there’s no denying it’s difficult to prevent all your healthy decision-making from going out the window.
+Here, Chris Richards, Head of Asia Operations at Ultimate Performance (UP), weighs in with his strategies and exercises for making smart fitness choices while you travel.

 There are many benefits to exercise while travelling

 “When travelling, it’s imperative to maintain your training schedule,” says Chris.
 “The only time a break would be worthwhile is if you’ve been going hard with your training and diet for a long time, you’re on vacation, and you simply want some mental relief from it all.”

 One of the main issues with long-haul flights, he adds, is the accompanying jet lag.
 “Exercise is one of the best ways to mitigate jet lag, as it can help with time-change adjustments and speeding up the return to a normal circadian rhythm – our internal body clock.”

 According to Chris, there are two ways to utilise training to help with jet lag.
 First, train as soon as possible after you land.
 “This approach works superbly for eliminating the nauseating fatigue that long flights can create.
 In professional wrestling, where the travelling schedule often requires wrestlers to travel to multiple cities each week, one of their secrets to staying fresh and focused is to do some form of exercise when they land after a flight.”